cognitedata/data-model-examples/README.md

 ## How to run an example

+1. Edit `.guides/cookiecutter.json`
+2. Run `./build.sh`
-1. Change directory to one of the example folders, e.g. `guides/introduction`
+3. Change directory to `./build/<example-to-use>`
+4. Check out the README.md file